stefankuehnel/stefankuehnel/README.md

 - [Google PageRank](https://jupyter.stefankuehnel.com/projects/pagerank.html) – Replication of the Google PageRank algorithm in SageMath, which counts the number and quality of links to a page to determine a rough estimate of the site's importance.
 - [Deterministic Finite Automata](https://jupyter.stefankuehnel.com/projects/deterministischer-endlicher-automat.html) – Implementation of a DFA in SageMath that allows to capture any expression and process it according to given rules.
 - [Geospatial Sundial](https://jupyter.stefankuehnel.com/projects/sonnenuhr.html) – Implementation of a sundial in SageMath that generates a location-based dial from given geographic coordinates.
-- [Project Adjuvant](https://github.com/projekt-adjuvant) – Alexa skill that helps patients with dementia remember important appointments or calculate efficient routes.
+- [Project Adjuvant](https://github.com/projekt-adjuvant) – Alexa skill developed in cooperation with AWS that helps patients with dementia remember important appointments or calculate efficient routes.

 ### Open source